There, I said it.

 That’s not just for Isabella, that’s for you too, reader.

 Isabella is not just a character in the novel.
 She’s also any reader who believes that this horrible, horrible man can be saved and be given a redemption arc.

 This excellent use of Isabella to make a mockery of traditional romance is what I love about this book.
 By showing romantic undertones in the beginning of the novel, Bronte expects the reader to immediately want to save poor, sensitive, tortured, baby-boo Heathcliff.
 As soon as that feeling is established, she then continuously tries to erase that notion by making Heathcliff even more cruel than he was in the beginning.

 …not that this worked or anything.
-40 years since its release, idiots still think this book is a love story.
+40 years since its release, people still think this book is a love story.

-Why do you guys want a dramatic love story, anyway?
+Why do you want a dramatic love story, anyway?